unnatural-proofs/unnatural-proofs.github.io/_posts/2018-12-1-what-does-it-mean-to-simulate-a-quantum-computer.md

 ---
 layout: post
-title:  "What Does It Mean to Simulate a Quantum Computer"
+title:  "What Does It Mean to Simulate a Quantum Computer?"
 author: sanketh
 categories: quantum
 tags: classical-simulation-of-quantum